 Long periods of daily drinking didn’t start until I moved from New Jersey to Berkeley, California with my first love.
 He was working on his Ph.D. in Chemistry at UCB.
-I felt alone with him in the lab all of the time, and believe I was experiencing a lot of low grade mania.
+I felt alone with him in the lab all of the time, and believe I was experiencing a lot of low grade mania followed or preceded by depression (or mixed moods).
 I found a social life at the local microbrew pubs, of which there were many in Berkeley.
 Beer was super cheap and the more you drank the more you got “on the house”.
 That certainly didn’t help curb my drinking, for sure.
 Most days I’d drink at least three pints, some days four, then go back to the apartment and open up a bottle of wine with my dinner.

 After only two years in California, my first love broke up with me suddenly.
 He never fully explained why, but looking back I’m sure it was my behavior.
-It was the mixture of bipolar manic behavior and booze.
+It was the mixture of bipolar mood episodes and booze.
 Though I didn’t see it, the combination was far from pretty.

 When I returned to New Jersey, I again drank only on occasion.
 When I met my husband, a Czech, my beer consumption rose again.
 Czechs have the highest beer consumption in the world.
 He was happy to see me enjoy it with him, though I rarely drank more beer than him.